OperationSpark/high-school-prep/README.md

 We want everyone to try their hand at software development!
 It is highly probable that if you enjoy this material, there's a fantastic career waiting for you in software engineering!

-In order to move on in our training, students must fully complete all *****seven steps of the Prep program.
+**To move on in our training, students must fully complete all eight steps of the Prep program**.
 In doing so, you will exhibit the desire, commitment, grit and aptitude to succeed in our programming.

-Do all the steps, and do them in the proper order.
+Please do all the steps, and do them in the proper order.

 It should take you between 10 to 25 hours to complete and all steps must be complete _before_ you apply to Bootcamp.